Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 That is on purpose.
 This is to prevent people from generating mass amounts of chunks in the nether, be lazy and build gold farms there, make travel too easy, and few other stuff.

-Don't bother debating to a staff or an administrator about it, you'll be ignored.
+Don't bother debating to staff or an administrator about it, you'll be ignored.
 The nether roof will stay off limits.

 ### Why are some particles not showing?

-Some people how low-end computers who can easily lag because of the large amounts of particles.
+Some people have low-end computers that can easily lag because of the large amounts of particles.
 By default, the server lowers and/or disable some particles.
 If you want to enable them, simply do /toggle and enable particles.

 There's also some additional things you can toggle off / on.